January 15, 2026

 • Package deals with linked credit cards or transaction accounts

-Remember, each feature typically impacts the total cost of your loan.
+Each feature typically impacts the total cost of your loan.
 For example, a loan product with an offset will generally cost about 0.1% (about $20K for a million-dollar loan for 30 years) more than a loan product without it.
 This feature only saves money if you have enough savings to park in it.
-Alternatively, could you just use a redraw facility, which is less convenient than an offset account, but doesn't typically cost anything additionally?
+Alternatively, could you just use a redraw facility, which is less convenient than an offset account, but doesn't typically cost more.

 Step 4: Compare Widely (But Wisely)